Arunprabhu-t/cloud-devops-engineer-training/7-aws-cloud/Tasks.md

 - Please input the above fileds under the environmental variables
 - Please make sure the above tags are linked to the ec2 instance

+When creating a function, Please make sure you select the  existing role lamda-aws-ec2_stop*